 You can be sure that his background in safety and rescue training, means that you can be sure you will be well looked after in the water.

 Dan started swimming in open water long before it was called “wild swimming”.
-He is the first NOWCA qualified coach in the country (after the two guys that founded NOWCA).
-Over ten years of regularly dipping, frequently racing, and often playing in open water has given Dan a deep understanding and a wealth of experience of open water.
-Dan has worked as a First Aid Instructor, Pool & Beach Lifeguard Trainer Assessor, Powerboat and Safety Boat Instructor, JetSki Rescue Instructor and a Swiftwater Rescue Technician Instructor for various organisations for over 8 years.
+Over twelve years of regularly dipping, frequently racing, and often playing in open water has given Dan a deep understanding and a wealth of experience of open water.
+Dan has worked as a First Aid Instructor, Pool & Beach Lifeguard Trainer Assessor, Powerboat and Safety Boat Instructor, JetSki Rescue Instructor and an Advanced Swiftwater Rescue Technician Instructor for various organisations.
 He currently works on a consultancy basis with several rescue organisations.
 He is a contributing author to numerous magazines and technical manuals - including the forthcoming second edition of the Handbook on Drowning.

-Dan and Tom are the passionate co-founders of a pioneering water safety and drowning prevention project that runs in Sudan.
-Nile Swimmers was set up in 2007 after two lifeguard instructors from the UK were asked by the British Council to run a project in Sudan.
-Since then the project has grown substantially, and is one of the most widly respected drowning prevention projects running in Africa.
+He was invited to present at the World Conference on Drowning Prevention, in both 2011 in Danang, Vietnam; and 2013 in Potsdam, Germany.
+These presentations were about the work of Nile Swimmers; a pioneering water safety and drowning prevention project in Africa.
+Nile Swimmers was founded by Dan in 2007 with Tom Mecrow, since then the project has grown substantially, and is one of the most widely respected drowning prevention projects running in Africa.